 Everyone suffers and struggles with bitterness and resentment, and ultimately the most significant struggle for you is your resentment toward me as God.
 There is a wave of underlying anger that your life did not turn out as you expected it to.
 You asked for guidance and blessing, and when things didn’t work out the way you hoped, you concluded, I wasn’t there or didn’t care about you.
 You feel you trusted me and did your best to do my will, but when your marriage and career didn’t work out, I was to blame for your problems and failures.

 I hope you can forgive me and the others who stood in the way of you accomplishing your dreams and goals for your life.
-Don’t let the “should of” or the “could of” and the “what ifs” destroy your joy.
+Don’t let the “should have” or the “could have” and the “what ifs” destroy your joy.
 Stop replaying the memory banks and thoughts in your mind and justifying your reaction.
-As an act of your will, let go of the resentment or anger you have toward me or anyone.
+As an act of your will, let go of the resentment or anger toward me or anyone.
 Forgive others and forgive me, but most of all, forgive yourself and cut out the root of bitterness in your heart.
 I hope you can grow to accept the life you lived and not the life you wanted and thought you deserved.
 Don’t let the root of bitterness take over your life.